Hopperpop/Hopperpop.github.io/_posts/2023-05-10-linked-list-in-twincat-part-3.md

 INTERFACE ITF_Car
     PROPERTY p_Locked : BOOL
 ```
 The car function blocks is very simple.
 It contains a local variable to store the lock state.
 Implements `ITF_Car` interface, where the `p_Locked` property is directly mapped to the internal state.
-To make online viewing easy we add the `{attribute 'monitoring' := 'call'}` pragma (see [InfoSys](https://infosys.beckhoff.com/content/1033/tc3_plc_intro/2529692299.html)).
+To make online viewing easy we add the `{attribute 'monitoring' := 'call'}` pragma (see [InfoSys](https://infosys.beckhoff.com/content/1033/tc3_plc_intro/2529692299.html)) to this property.
 The function block also extends our previous created `FB_LinkedList_Node`, to make all cars a potential list node.
 ```iecst
 {attribute 'hide_all_locals'}
 FUNCTION_BLOCK FB_Car EXTENDS FB_LinkedList_Node IMPLEMENTS ITF_Car